BlockMen/hud_hunger/README.txt

 Using the mod:
 --------------

 This mod changes the HUD of Minetest.
-It adds a costum crosshair, a improved health bar, breath bar and a more fancy inventory bar.
-Also it adds hunger to the game and and hunger bar to the HUD.
+It improves the apperance of the health and breath bar and adds a more fancy hotbar.
+Furthermore it adds a costum crosshair, an armor bar (only for 3darmor mod) and a hunger bar.
+It includes also a mechanic for hunger.

-You can create a "hud.conf" to costumize the positions of health, hunger and breath bar.
+You can create a "hud.conf" to costumize the positions of health, hunger, armor and breath bar.
 Take a look at "hud.conf.example" to get more infos.

 !!NOTICE: Keep in mind if running a server with this mod, that the costum position should be displayed correct on every screen size!!